 - Students cannot count time spent on activities for which they received monetary compensation as community service hours.
-(A free meal or t-shirt do not count as compensation.)
+(A free meal or t-shirt does not count as compensation.)

 - All philanthropic efforts must be recorded on Braves Volunteer on the “Philanthropy Reporting Form.”
 Include total/overall donations for the philanthropic activity you organized.

 - If there are both on and off-campus opportunities for service hours, students are encouraged to participate in a variety of service projects.

 - Activities that generally do not count as community service include: